51Degrees/specifications/device-detection-specification/part3/required-examples.md

 Some 51Degrees support queries relate to user confusion over the intended lifecycle of a Pipeline and Flow Data created from it.

-It's important to emphasize, in examples, that only one Pipeline is usually required in any implementation and that it can be created as a singleton, whose lifetime is often the same as the application that it is in.
+It's important to emphasize, in examples, that only one Pipeline instance is needed for most use cases and that it can be created as a singleton, whose lifetime is often the same as the application that it is in.

 Nevertheless, it is suggested that this lifetime be illustrated using the